Reverse mortgage rates and ‘what are your rates’ are very common questions that we get here.

 Another huge misconception is that a reverse mortgage will eat away your home equity.
 This is only true if your home does not grow in value at all.

 Almost every home in Canada is growing in value just now and close to 100% have been growing in value in the past 5 years.

-If you took out less than 55% of your home value, then your home equity growth can be less than half of the reverse mortgage rate and you will still see your home equity growing over time.
+If you took out less than 55% of your home value, then your home equity growth can be less than half of the rate and you will still see your home equity growing over time.

 To continue our example from above, let’s say your home was worth $250,000 and you took out the $100,000 loan mentioned above.
 Here is what your home equity growth would be under various scenarios:

-As you can see for this example – a $250,000 property and $100,000 reverse mortgage – your home would only need to grow a little more than 2% to offset all of the reverse mortgage interest (see the table above for the interest calculation).
+As you can see for this example – a $250,000 property and $100,000 reverse mortgage – your home would only need to grow a little more than 2% to offset all of the interest (see the table above for the interest calculation).

 And if your home were to grow above 2%, then you would actually gain home equity while having a reverse mortgage in this situation.

 This might sound too good to be true, but many Canadians are in this position just now.
 In fact, in the hottest areas of Canada, some owners have seen double digit home equity growth over the past 5 years!

 A few people ask us questions about this.
 It is rare – because most people are taking this out because they want to live in their home for life and never leave.

 However, for some, this can be a short term solution.